 Fortunately, there are a variety of annual recreation passes available for parks, forests, and other state and federal recreation land in Oregon and Washington.
 All are available for purchase online.
 Here are some options.

-If your planning to visit several national parks or forests, or to visit for several days at a time, an annual pass is the way to go.
+If your planning to visit several national parks or forests, or to visit for several days at a time, an annual pass is the best way to go.
 These passes, which can be purchased online, at ranger stations, or at national park visitor centers, are valid for one year from month of purchase.
 The Interagency Annual Pass allows you into Oregon, Washington, and US sites and facilities operated by the following agencies:

 - National Park Service